Dekirai/MultiPresence/README.md

 Click on a games name to view it's wiki containing all features and previews.
 Date format for updates is **dd/mm/yyyy**.

 Some games will **require a memory scan** because the addresses aren't static.
-This mostly occurs for games on emulators like Cemu.
+This mostly occurs for games on emulators like Cemu or Unity/Unreal Engine games.

 A memory scan might lead to a short lag on your machine because the program is currently scanning a ton of memory to find the proper address to work with.
 If a games name is marked with a * at the end, it means it uses memory scan, just so you know.